szervoudakis/product-management-system/README.md

 4. **Run the Application**
    - Open `products.php` in your browser (e.g., `http://localhost/products.php`) to view the product list.
    - Use `viewproducts.php` to add new products.

-## License
-This project is open-source and available under the MIT License.

----
-Feel free to contribute and improve the system! 🚀